 Mondtag’s staging reveals how metamorphoses of corporality become symbols of the disintegration processes taking place on the individual and societal level alike.
 The quest for perfection ultimately leads to aggression, fanaticism and violence.
 As the parasite relentlessly decomposes its figure-obsessed hostess from within, the bodies’ occupants wage war – with themselves and their surroundings.
 Because he who is prepared to sacrifice himself is also prepared to sacrifice others.

-Kader Attia, Vanessa Beecroft, Will Benedict, Bernhard Johannes Blume, Shannon Bool, Marlene Dumas, Robert Gober, Douglas Gordon, Georg Herold, Martin Honert, Jonathan Horowitz, On Kawara, Teresa Margolles, Bruce McLean, Aernout Mik, Lutz Mommartz, Bruce Nauman, Steven Parrino, Arnulf Rainer, Bettina Rheims, Thomas Ruff, Taryn Simon, Dayanita Singh, Markus Sixay, Jack Smith, Elaine Sturtevant, Juergen Teller, Oliviero Toscani, Rosemarie Trockel, Andy Warhol and a commission by Plastique Fantastique
+Kader Attia, Vanessa Beecroft, Will Benedict, Bernhard Johannes Blume, Shannon Bool, Miriam Cahn, John De Andrea, Marlene Dumas, Robert Gober, Douglas Gordon, Ilja Clemens Hendel, Georg Herold, Martin Honert, Jonathan Horowitz, On Kawara, Plastique Fantastique, Teresa Margolles, Barry Le Va, Bruce McLean, Aernout Mik, Lutz Mommartz, Bruce Nauman, Steven Parrino, Arnulf Rainer, Bettina Rheims, Thomas Ruff, Taryn Simon, Dayanita Singh, Markus Sixay, Jack Smith, Elaine Sturtevant, Jürgen Teller, Oliviero Toscani, Rosemarie Trockel, Andy Warhol

 Kindly supported by: